AccuVein® Vein Finder: The First Handheld, Non-Contact Vein Visualization Solution

 The AccuVein employs two safe barcode-scanner class lasers: an invisible infrared and a visible red.

 The two lasers work in tandem to provide a real-time image of the subcutaneous vasculature up to 10mm deep.
 First, the hemoglobin in the blood absorbs the infrared light, so there is a reduced amount of light reflection from the veins.
 Then, a custom detection system uses this change in reflection to determine vein location and pattern, which it digitally projects on the surface of the skin.
-Lastly, the red laser makes the vein mapping visible to the clinician.
+Lastly, the green laser makes the vein mapping visible to the clinician.

 The result is a visual projection that has center line accuracy of less than the width of a human hair.
 Independent studies show that the AccuVein® vein detection device improves first stick success by 98%!